kumbulanit/t-sql/sql trainning/untitled/module 2/Lesson4_Understanding_Logical_Order_of_Operations.md

 SELECT *
 FROM Employees
-WHERE DepartmentID = 5      -- Can use index on DepartmentID AND Salary > 50000;       -- Can use index on Salary
+WHERE DepartmentID = 5      -- Can use index on DepartmentID AND BaseSalary > 50000;       -- Can use index on BaseSalary

 -- Functions in WHERE prevent index usage
 SELECT *